At least 2 dead in California plane crash that burned homes - KESQ

 Associated Press

 SANTEE, Calif.
-(AP) — Authorities say at least two people were killed and two others were injured when a small plane crashed into a suburban Southern California neighborhood, setting two homes ablaze.
-The crash happened shortly after noon Monday in the city of Santee, about 20 miles northeast of downtown San Diego.
-Officials didn’t immediately know conditions of the survivors or whether they were in the plane or on the ground.
-The FAA says the plane was a twin-engine Cessna.
-It wasn’t known where the flight originated, how many people were on board, or where the plane was headed.
+(AP) — Authorities say at least two people were killed and two others injured when a small plane crashed into a suburban San Diego neighborhood, destroying two homes and a delivery truck.
+UPS identified an employee among the dead.
+Officials didn’t immediately know conditions of the survivors of Monday’s crash in suburban Santee, or whether they were in the plane or on the ground.
+Witnesses described a retired couple being rescued from one home.
+The plane was a twin-engine Cessna flying from Yuma, Arizona, to San Diego.
+It wasn’t immediately known how many people were on board.